Alan Tilvern

 Alan Tilvern (5 November 1918 – 17 December 2003) was an English actor.
 He was known for usually playing "tough-guy" roles.

 Life

-Tilvern was born 5 November 1918 in Whitechapel, in the East End of London, to Lithuanian-Jewish parents, who changed their name from Tilevitch.
+Tilvern was born 5 November 1918 in Whitechapel, in the East End of London, to Lithuanian-Jewish parents, who changed their name from Tilovitch.

 War and film career

 After leaving school, he became a barrow boy in Brick Lane.
 In the Second World War, he served in the Army but was invalided out before its end in 1945.
 A year later, he began an acting career (Danger by My Side being a good example), that lasted until the late 1980s.
 He is possibly best known for his role as R. K. Maroon in his last film, Who Framed Roger Rabbit.

 Death

 Tilvern died on 17 December 2003, at the age of 85.
 He was survived by his daughter.